Contacting EMA: post-authorisation

 When the applicant corresponds with other members of the EMA product team, the Product Lead should always be copied on the correspondence.

-For certain procedures (type IA and IB variations, transfers of marketing authorisation and Article 61(3)notifications), EMA has a dedicated pre-submission queries service and will nominate a procedure manager upon receipt of those applications.
+For certain procedures (type IA and IB variations, type II variations, transfers of marketing authorisation and Article 61(3)notifications), EMA has a dedicated pre-submission queries service and will nominate a procedure manager upon receipt of those applications.

 - EMA pre-authorisation guidance, section 5.1: 'What is the role of the EMA product team?' and 'Who is my contact at EMA during an application evaluation procedure?'